25

 Integration Concept: This case demonstrates how multiple pathophysiologic derangements (acidosis, diuretic resistance, need for enhanced natriuresis) can be addressed by a single intervention (bicarbonate) when chosen based on comprehensive understanding of the underlying mechanisms.

-๐Ÿ“š Master This: Integration Module - Multisystem Therapeutic Approaches
+๐Ÿ“š Master This: Multisystem Therapeutic Approaches

 Case Reflection & Multi-Module Integration